AARP Hearing Center

 Policies should be in place to avoid unnecessary foreclosures.

-- Servicers should not initiate or refer for foreclosure or seek a stay in bankruptcy of a borrower while a good-faith modification evaluation or loss mitigation program application is in progress.
+- refrain from initiating or advancing foreclosure proceedings while a good-faith modification evaluation or loss mitigation program application is in progress.

-- Servicers should provide borrowers with a single point of contact for all loss mitigation communications.
+- provide borrowers with a single point of contact for all loss mitigation communications.

-- Servicer compensation should not favor foreclosure over loss mitigation.
+- not create a compensation structure that favors foreclosure over loss mitigation.

-Modification of mortgage loans secured by a primary residence should be permitted in bankruptcy (see also Bankruptcy policy in this chapter).
+Modification of mortgage loans secured by a primary residence should be permitted in bankruptcy (see also the Bankruptcy).

 Meaningful mortgage modifications for distressed mortgages owned or acquired by the federal government should be simplified.
 It should include a modification guideline.
 Eligibility should be transparent.